 Pregnancy tests detect human chorionic gonadotropin (HCG) in the urine or serum of a pregnant woman.
-HCG is produced when the pregnancy is implanted in the endometrium (ectopic pregnancies are implantations in other sites).
+HCG is produced by a pregnancy approximately 5-7 days after conception.
 Pregnancy tests are designed to detect this hormone.

 If I believe I am pregnant, when should I come in for a pregnancy test?

-Although an EPT test can detect the pregnancy hormone within 7 days of conception, we generally suggest you wait until you miss your period to come in for a test so that the test will be more accurate.
-Otherwise, it may be too early to tell if you are pregnant, and if you are, you will have to come back for another test.
+Although an EPT test can detect the pregnancy even before we can visualize the pregnancy on ultrasound, we generally suggest you wait until you miss your period.
+(Delete phrase).
+Otherwise, it may be too early to tell if you are pregnant, and if you are, you may have to come back for additional testing.

 What are the different types of pregnancy tests I can have?